bradware/d3-ember/README.md

 Repo to convey how to use D3 as a component for the Ember.js framework.

-Visit https://d3-ember.herokuapp.com or run locally using the 'ember server' command at the dir root.
+Visit https://d3-ember.herokuapp.com or run locally using the `ember server` command at the app's root dir.

 ## Prerequisites